 Can you switch insurance companies during an open claim?

-Yes.
-You can switch insurance companies during an open claim, but you still need to stay in contact with your old insurer until the claim is closed.
+It depends on the company.
+Some insurers will let you switch companies during an open claim, but you still need to stay in contact with your old insurer until the claim is closed.
 The claim won’t transfer to the new insurance company.

 If the claim is from an at-fault accident, you should inform the new insurer so you don’t get a surprise rate increase later on.